Home

 The adult female flea lays up to twenty flea eggs at a time (and this can be daily!).
 The flea egg stage is the beginning stage of the cycle.

 The flea eggs may be deposited on your cat and in your cat's environment.
 This includes your cat's sleeping area, your carpet, your furniture, floorboard crevices and other cracks and corners of your home.
-Flea eggs will also be deposited in your yard.
+Eggs can also be deposited in your yard.
+Use diatomeceous earth to eliminate them in your yard.

-In addition to attacking your outdoor cat, fleas deposited outside from other neighborhood animals may afflict your indoor cat.
+In addition to attacking your outdoor kitty, fleas deposited outside from other neighborhood animals may afflict your indoor cat.
 Adult fleas are great little hitchhikers and can jump onto you while you're outside.
-The flea will then jump off of you and into your house and deposit her eggs!
+The flea then jumps off of you and into your house and deposits her eggs!
 Flea eggs deposited directly onto your cat will usually fall off into your cat's environment fairly soon.

 Flea control efforts must consider the flea egg stage to be effective.